leipzig/awesome-reproducible-research/contributing.md

 - Content must be awesome
 - Content must be described as to its relevance to RR
+- Open data is related to RR but this is not Awesome Open Data
 - No NSS ("No Shit, Sherlock") Content.
-Content must not be so obvious that anyone who came to look at this page would not already know about its existence (e.g. Git, Github, R, RStudio, Jupyter)
+Content must not be so obvious that anyone who came to look at this page would not already know about its existence (e.g. Git, Github, R, RStudio, Jupyter).
+Point neophytes to the educational materials.

 Thank you for your suggestions!